Metadata: Legislation

-In healthcare
+Healthcare

 Australian medical research pioneered the definition of metadata for applications in health care.
 That approach offers the first recognized attempt to adhere to international standards in medical sciences instead of defining a proprietary standard under the World Health Organization (WHO) umbrella.
 The medical community yet did not approve of the need to follow metadata standards despite research that supported these standards.

-In biomedical research
+Biomedical researches

 Research studies in the fields of biomedicine and molecular biology frequently yield large quantities of data, including results of genome or meta-genome sequencing, proteomics data, and even notes or plans created during the course of research itself.
 Each data type involves its own variety of metadata and the processes necessary to produce these metadata.
 General metadata standards, such as ISA-Tab, allow researchers to create and exchange experimental metadata in consistent formats.
 Specific experimental approaches frequently have their own metadata standards and systems: metadata standards for mass spectrometry include mzML and SPLASH, while XML-based standards such as PDBML and SRA XML serve as standards for macromolecular structure and sequencing data, respectively.